Mountain Sounds, Legacy of Dulcimers

 Locally Crafted Instruments Lend Melodies a Blue Ridge Ring

 Enthusiasts of Appalachian music are likely familiar with the whimsical sounds of dulcimers, instruments that have a rich legacy tied to the Blue Ridge Mountains.
 Jerry Read Smith, a local craftsman who has made more than 8,000 musical instruments, builds hammered dulcimers in his workshop in the nearby town of Black Mountain.

 The hammered dulcimer and the Appalachian or mountain dulcimer are both members of the zither family of instruments but are otherwise not related to each other, except for their shared connection to this mountain region.
 The hammered dulcimer, which is Jerry's specialty, is comprised of a trapezoidal-shaped sound box with one or more bridges that support dozens of strings.
 It is played by hitting the strings with mallets called "hammers"-much in the same way that a piano is played, although the dulcimer is obviously much more portable.
 By contrast, the mountain dulcimer-which is believed to have been invented in this area-is hourglass-shaped with just a few strings running parallel to a fret board, and it is played by strumming with the fingers.

-Interested musicians and others can also visit Jerry's showroom, Song of the Wood, in Black Mountain.
+Interested musicians and others can also visit Jerry's showroom, Song of the Wood, by appointment.
 A new shop in downtown's Grove Arcade, Appalachian Strings, features locally handmade instruments, including an upright dulcimer, which is constructed and tuned like its mountain cousin, but is played upright, similar to a banjo or guitar.